 - The plan summary booklet for each pension

 - The plan document (full set of the rules) for each pension.
-(The rules for most government pensions will be in the law and regulations and can be found at a law library.)
+The rules for most government pensions will be in the law and regulations.

 - Proof of your relationship (and that of your child or children) to the plan participant.

 - A current statement for all retirement and pension plan assets.